lescanico/inbasketosis/reports/Project_Summary.md

 ### 1.1 The Invisible Work Problem

 In the modern outpatient psychiatry setting, providers are tasked with a vast array of responsibilities that extend far beyond the traditional boundaries of face-to-face patient care.
 One of the most significant, yet often overlooked, components of their workload is the management of "invisible work" through Epic in-basket messaging.
-This invisible work encompasses a multitude of tasks, each demanding clinical expertise, careful judgment, and a considerable investment of time.

-Providers routinely respond to patient portal messages, which often involve medical advice requests that require thoughtful, individualized responses.
-They also manage patient call messages, which are documented and handled within the Epic system, ensuring that every patient concern is addressed in a timely and clinically appropriate manner.
-The review of laboratory and imaging results is another critical responsibility, as providers must interpret findings, communicate results, and coordinate any necessary follow-up care.
-Prescription refills and authorizations, while seemingly routine, require careful consideration of patient safety, medication interactions, and regulatory requirements.
-In addition, providers engage in inter-provider communication, such as consulting with colleagues or cosigning charts, which is essential for coordinated, high-quality care.
-There are also numerous other in-basket tasks that demand ongoing attention.
+This invisible work encompasses patient portal messages, call management, laboratory and imaging result review, prescription refills and authorizations, and inter-provider communication.
+Each task demands clinical expertise, careful judgment, and considerable time investment.
+Despite their complexity and importance, these tasks are almost entirely absent from traditional productivity metrics.

 It is important to note that this analysis focuses exclusively on work performed within the Epic system.
 Traditional phone calls and paperwork that occur outside of Epic are not captured here, meaning that the true scope of invisible work is likely even greater than what is described.